bbayazit16/l2savings/README.md

 - L1 Fees Paid in Ether (If L2 transactions were sent on L1)
 - L1 Fees Paid in USD
 - Fees Saved in Ether and USD
-- Times cheaper (How many times is L2 cheaper than L1)
+- Times cheaper (Fee If On L1 / L2 Fee paid)

 ## How Savings Are Calculated